A Study of the Experimental Combination of Osimertinib Plus Savolitinib in Non-Small Cell Lung Cancer (NSCLC)

 - Any cytotoxic chemotherapy, investigational agents or other anticancer drugs for the treatment of advanced NSCLC from a previous treatment regimen or clinical study within 14 days prior to the first dose of study treatment with the exception of monotherapy osimertinib which may continue uninterrupted during screening.

-- Patients currently receiving (or unable to stop use prior to receiving the first dose of study treatment) medications or herbal supplements known to be strong inducers or strong inhibitors of CYP3A4, strong inhibitors of CYP1A2, or CYP3A4 substrates which have a narrow therapeutic range within 2 weeks of the first dose of study treatment (3 weeks for St John's Wort).
+- Patients currently receiving (or unable to stop use prior to receiving the first dose of study treatment) medications or herbal supplements known to be strong inducers of CYP3A4, strong inhibitors of CYP1A2 within 2 weeks of the first dose of study treatment (3 weeks for St John's Wort).